 Weathered Wood Fence for Natural Beauty

 A weathered wood fence brings a sense of history and character.
 Mine has naturally aged, and its silvery patina is simply beautiful.
+Building it with sturdy 4×4 posts ensures it stands the test of time.

 Lattice Topped Fence with Climbing Plants

 Add lattice panels to the top of your fence and train climbing plants to weave through.
 I tried this with clematis, and the result was a stunning living wall.
+This is just one of many affordable lattice fence ideas you can try.

 Trellis Fence for a Garden Vibe